derekxkwan/talea-vis/README.md

 ## talea_csvread.py
 - convert csv files to json

-## talea-3js
+## docs
-- the main visualizer of talea using three.js
+- the main visualizer of talea using three.js (need to figure out github pages relative directories...)